Go Public With Reverse Merger shells

 Reverse merger are a common method of going public.
 They are an alternative to an IPO, or DPO, for a company interested in going public.
 Reverse merger shells allow a privately held company to go public by getting a controlling interest in a public shell – and then merging with it.
 The SEC defines a shell company as a publicly traded company with no/nominal operations and with either no/nominal assets consisting solely of cash, and equivalents.

 In mergers, a private company’s shareholders exchange their shares of the private company for new/existing shares of the public company.
-At the end of the transaction, the shareholders of the private company now own a majority of the public company, and the private company becomes a subsidiary of the public company.
+At the end of the reverse merger, the shareholders of the private company now own a majority of the public company, and the private company becomes a subsidiary of the public company.
 The pre-closing controlling shareholder of the public shell, returns their share to the company for cancellation – or transfers them to people associated with the private company.
 The public company then assumes operations of the private company.
-At the closing of the transaction, the public company has effectively gone public by getting a controlling interest in a public company, and the public company assumes all operations.
+At the closing of the reverse merger, the public company has effectively gone public by getting a controlling interest in a public company, and the public company assumes all operations.

-Reverse triangular mergers
+What are reverse triangular mergers

 Reverse mergers are often structured as reverse triangular mergers.
 In these mergers, the public shell creates a new subsidiary, which then merges with the private business.
 At the closing of the private company, shareholders then exchange their ownership for shares in the public company, and the private company becomes a subsidiary of the public company.
 The main benefit of this merger is it’s easier to get shareholder consent.
-This is because the sole shareholder of the acquisition subsidiary is the public company; and the directors of the Public company can approve the transaction on behalf of the acquiring subsidiary.
+This is because the sole shareholder of the acquisition subsidiary is the public company; and the directors of the Public company can approve the reverse merger on behalf of the acquiring subsidiary.

 The SEC mandates that public companies file Form 10 type information on the private entity within 96 hours of completing the merger transaction (a super 8-K).
-After completing the transaction, and filing the Form 10, the private company is considered public.
+After completing the reverse merger, and filing the Form 10, the private company is considered public.
 Form 10 refers to the information contained in the Form 10 Registration Statement.
 The Super 8-K is an 8-K with a Form 10 included.
 Like any transaction that involves the sale of a security, the issuance of securities to the shareholder’s of the private company have to be registered under Section 5 of the Securities Act, or use an exemption from registration.
 Shell companies generally rely on Section 4(a)(2) or Rule 506 of Regulation D under the Securities Act for such an exemption.

-How are reverse merger shell transactions done
+How are reverse merger transactions done

 The letter of intent, also known as the LOI, is a non-binding agreement.
 When conducting this type of transaction, this agreement discusses the broad parameters of the transactions.
 Specifically, the LOI helps you identify and resolve key issues that are in the negotiation process, and narrows down any outstanding issues prior to spending time, and doing due diligence.
 The goal of a LOI is to set the price/price range, the parameters of the due diligence, and to go over pre-deal capitalizations, confidentiality, exclusivity, time frames, and other necessary items which must be discussed for the deal.
 Along with an LOI, the attorneys of both parties prepare a transaction checklist, which has a “to-do” checklist, along with “who does it.”